 - Find a club advisor (a NECC staff or faculty member)

 The new club application will be reviewed by the Student Senate.
 Often, the Senate requests a representative of the applying club to attend an open meeting for questions.
-The Senate will vote and if approved the final approval will be given by the Associate Dean of Student Life.
+The Senate will vote and if approved the final approval will be given by the Dean of Student Life.

 All student Clubs and Organizations must be officially recognized before they sponsor activities or use the name of the College in association with their activities.